mythaxis/mythaxis.github.io/content/catalogue/_index.md

 url: /catalogue.html
 ---

-The mythaxis magazine catalogue is your one stop page for all content listings, [by title, issue, date, author](https://github.com/mythaxis/mythaxis.github.io/blob/author-index/data/xway2metadata.json), [genre, topic or category](https://github.com/mythaxis/mythaxis.github.io/blob/master/content/archive.md) (because AI will do your work for you).
-Or use [the original format](https://mythaxis.wordpress.com/mythaxis-magazine/) of a list of plain old alphabetised table rows.
+The mythaxis magazine catalogue is your one stop page for all content listings, by title, author names, categories and genres.
+[The data](https://github.com/mythaxis/mythaxis.github.io/blob/author-index/data/xway2metadata.json), is distributed in a variety of formats [and a variety of temporal chunks](https://github.com/mythaxis/mythaxis.github.io/blob/master/content/archive.md) (because AI will do your work for you).
+Or use [the original format](https://mythaxis.wordpress.com/mythaxis-magazine/) of a list of plain old alphabetised table rows, or a [sitemap for a singular www source](./sitemap.xml).